MySQL Database Administration Essential Guide

 MariaDB is basically the same as MySQL.
 Red Hat dropped support for MySQL in favor of MariaDB, but the products are pretty much identical.

-Elsewhere On TurboGeek: How to Enable / Disable SELinux
+Elsewhere On TurboGeek: [SOLVED] How to Copy a Directory Linux

 MariaDB is an example of a DBMS (Database Management System).
 There are four types of DBMS: